 Tŷ Mawr Country Park lies on the banks of the River Dee in the Vale of Llangollen, part of the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty.
 Sitting underneath the Cefn Viaduct, Tŷ Mawr provides some of the best scenery around.

 Tŷ Mawr first gained Green Flag Award accreditation in 2006 and has held it each year since.

-Tŷ Mawr has all the fun of the farm in a magnificent setting beneath the arches of the Cefn Viaduct.
-There are lots of animals you can meet at Tŷ Mawr such as donkeys, pigs, and goats.
-You can even feed our free range chickens and ducks or admire Carlos and Pedro the Llamas, who guard our sheep from foxes!
+There are lots of farm animals you can meet at Tŷ Mawr such as sheep, pigs, and goats.
+You can even feed our free range chickens and ducks or admire Carlos and Pedro the Llamas, who guard our sheep from foxes.

-The daily charge is £1.00, however blue badge holders can park for free in any space with no time limit.
+The daily charge is £1, however Blue Badge holders can park for free in any space with no time limit.

 Pay and display machines are located in convenient places in the car park.
 Payment at the machine is by cash only.